Titans use franchise tag on NFL rushing leader Derrick Henry - WHIZ News

 NASHVILLE, Tenn.
 (AP) — The Tennessee Titans have tagged Derrick Henry as their franchise player, making sure they keep the NFL rushing leader around for at least this season.

-The Titans on Monday used the non-exclusive franchise tag on Henry.
+The Titans on Monday used the nonexclusive franchise tag on Henry.
 That means Henry still can receive offers from other teams, with the Titans able to match or receive two first-round draft picks.
-The franchise tag for a running back is estimated to cost $12.3 million according to Overthecap.com.
+The Titans also have until July 15 to sign Henry to a long-term deal.

 The move comes a day after the franchise agreed to a four-year, $118 million deal with quarterback Ryan Tannehill, keeping the Titans’ top offensive players together.